Abandoned Call

 Outsourcing

-The sharing of some call center's business tasks with a third party company.
-Outsourcer can handle both inbound and outbound campaigns on your behalf placing calls of different types - telemarketing, customer service, technical helpdesk, debt management, and many more.
+The sharing of some call center's business tasks with a third-party company.
+The outsourcer can handle both inbound and outbound campaigns on your behalf placing calls of different types - telemarketing, customer service, technical helpdesk, debt management, and many more.
 Also known as Business Process Outsourcing (BPO).
-Learn more about call center outsourcing

 PBX (Private Branch Exchange)